Why It’s Harder To Quit Drinking As A Grey-Area Drinker

 3. People aren’t supportive of your decision

 When someone who has burnt their life to the ground through drinking quits alcohol, their loved ones are generally supportive of their choice.
-They understand it.
-They recognise that quitting was necessary, so they don’t give that person any shit about their decision to be sober.
+They understand it and are relieved.
+They recognise that quitting was necessary, so they don’t give that person any shit about their decision to stop.

 A grey-area drinker’s decision to quit is often met with the opposite response.
 ‘But you don’t have a problem!’, ‘That’s extreme, why don’t you just cut back a bit?’, ‘Ah, come on, you can have one, can’t you?’, ‘Go on, live a little’, ‘Don’t be boring’ and so on.

-This lack of support can make it difficult to maintain your sobriety.
-If you’re not completely committed to sobriety, it’s likely that your arm will be twisted at some point.
+This lack of support can make it difficult to remain alcohol-free.
+If you’re not completely committed to your decision not to drink, it’s likely that your arm will be twisted at some point.

 This is why it’s essential that you make a rock-solid decision to quit, even if you don’t plan on being alcohol-free forever.
 This way, you’ve made up your mind and there’s none of the ‘will I, won’t I?’ debate.